tenphi/numl-storybook/public/pages/guide/basics/base-syntax.md

 ## Make it active

 To be able to click on it we must inject ==active== behavior.
 To do so, we add an attribute whose name consists of the name of the behavior and suffix `nx-`.
-It's not what you will do often using **NuML**, but it's a great demonstration of the **Behavior System**.
+It's not what you will do often using **Numl**, but it's a great demonstration of the **Behavior System**.

 ```html
 <split/>